mihanizator/developer-site/config-1_x_0.md

 ### Requests Modifications

 Most of the handlers proxy the incoming request to some other destination.
-Often it is required to modify the request, when it goes to its destination.
+Often it is required to modify the request when it goes to its destination.
 This can be reached through [base paths](/config-1_x_0?id=handlers) and through the `modify-request` rule config option.